thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 ---

+*Update May 25, 2021: Add the Inverse Conway Manoeuvre.*

+*Update June 27, 2021: Add how incremental software development impacts the organisation.*

 The original definition of **Conway's Law** by Melvin Conway.

 > Organisations which design systems are constrained to produce designs which are copies of the communication structures of these organisations.